holochain/docs-pages/src/pages/references/index.md

 ## Binaries

-There are two main binaries.
+There are three main binaries.
 You can run any of these on the command-line with the `--help` flag to get detailed documentation.

 * **`holochain`** is the Holochain runtime, or [conductor](./glossary/#conductor).
 * **`hc`** is an all-purpose developer tool that: